Inferno (song): Music video

 In a statement, Poarch included a trigger warning for the music video.
 She wrote, "As a victim of sexual assault, this song and video mean a lot to me.
 This is something I haven't been ready to share with you just yet.
 It's very hard for me to talk about.
 But I'm ready now.
 I decided to express myself by creating a song and video with Sub Urban based on how I wished my experience went.
 It's a fantasy I wish was true.
 I'm looking forward to sharing this with you all."

-The video takes place in a Hollywood glamor-themed hotel in which Poarch is drugged by two men and pulled into an elevator.
+The video (directed by Andrew Donoho; who previously directed Sub Urban's and Bella's music videos for Cradles, Freak, Cirque, Patchwerk and Build a Bitch) takes place in a Hollywood glamor-themed hotel in which Poarch is drugged by two men and pulled into an elevator.
 Upon entering the elevator, she develops superpowers and tortures the men, whilst Sub Urban, a bartender, makes sure nobody sees.
 She is later revealed to be the devil herself, with Sub Urban as Virgil, who takes the offending men through the 9 Circles of Hell by Dante’s Inferno.

 The music video includes cameos from LilyPichu, Valkyrae, Adin Ross, Disguised Toast, Ludwig Ahgren, Pokimane, TommyInnit, CouRageJD, Ivana Alawi, and Bretman Rock.